ros-navigation/nav2_minimal_turtlebot_simulation/README.md

 # nav2_min_tb4_sim

-A minimum description &amp; simulation of the TB4 using standard ROS-GZ tools
+A minimum description & simulation of the TB4 using standard ROS-GZ tools for ``nav2_bringup`` and user example.